 The Board holds regularly scheduled meetings in January, April, July and October.
-During the fiscal year ending December 31, 2010, the Board held four meetings.
+During the fiscal year ended December 31, 2011, the Board held five meetings.
 All directors attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
 The Company's directors are encouraged, but not required, to attend the Company's Annual Meeting.
-Eleven directors attended the 2010 Annual Meeting.
+Eleven directors attended the 2011 Annual Meeting.